monkeydunkey/presidential_candidates_popularity_onTwitter/README.md

-# presidential_candidates_popularity_onTwitter
+# Presidential Candidates Popularity on Twitter
 This is the code base for my CSE-573 project.
+We analysed the tweets related to US 2016 presidential candidates

 The aim of the project was to build a classifier to predict the people's sentiment by their tweets and then use it to identify their political preferences.
-Using this information I then  analysed the popularity of each of the candidate and tried to predict who will win.
+Using this information we then  analysed the popularity of each of the candidate and tried to predict who will win.
 The solution is divided into the follwing subsystems:

 1. Datagrabber: Using Twitter’s public API download and store tweets related to the candidates and their campaign.
 This would handle both historical as well real-time data pulls